-The success of our intracanalicular depot product candidates is dependent upon retention following insertion and during the course of intended therapy.
-As such, we continue to conduct non-significant risk, or NSR, studies in the United States for our sustained-release intracanalicular depots in an effort to increase the rate of retention.
-All NSR studies that we have performed to date have involved placebo vehicle control intracanalicular depots without active drug.
-If we determine to make any future changes to the design or composition of our depots, such changes could affect the outcome of any subsequent clinical trials using these updated depots.
-For example, in our Phase 2b clinical trial of OTX-TP, we are using a different version of intracanalicular depot than either of the depots that we used in our Phase 2a clinical trial of OTX-TP.
-Based on the results of our completed Phase 2a clinical trial, we designed the OTX-TP depot that was used in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the two-month version of the depot used in the Phase 2a clinical trial.
-To achieve this, we modified the design of the OTX-TP depot to enlarge it in order to enable the depot to carry a greater amount of drug.
+The success of our intracanalicular insert product candidates is dependent upon retention following insertion and during the course of intended therapy.
+As such, we continue to conduct non-significant risk investigational device exemption, or IDE, medical device, or NSR, studies in the United States for our extended-delivery intracanalicular insert in an effort to increase the rate of retention.
+All NSR studies that we have performed to date have involved placebo vehicle control intracanalicular inserts without active drug.
+If we determine to make any future changes to the design or composition of our inserts, such changes could affect the outcome of any subsequent clinical trials using these updated inserts.
+For example, in our Phase 2b clinical trial of OTX-TP, we used a different version of intracanalicular insert than either of the inserts that we used in our Phase 2a clinical trial of OTX-TP.
+Based on the results of our completed Phase 2a clinical trial, we designed the OTX-TP insert that was used in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the two-month version of the insert used in the Phase 2a clinical trial.
+To achieve this, we modified the design of the OTX-TP insert to enlarge it in order to enable the insert to carry a greater amount of drug.
 In addition, we incorporated minor structural changes to improve retention rates.
-In our Phase 2b clinical trials, OTX-TP depots could be visualized in approximately 88% of eyes by the day 60 visit.
+In our Phase 2b clinical trials, OTX-TP inserts could be visualized in approximately 88% of eyes by the day 60 visit.
 By the day 90 visit, the ability to visualize OTX-TP had declined to approximately 42% of eyes as the hydrogel softened, liquefied and had either advanced further down in the canaliculus or had cleared through the nasolacrimal duct.
-We plan to conduct additional non-significant risk studies on additional modified depot designs as we design our Phase 3 trials for OTX-TP.
-If in our Phase 3 clinical trials the retention rates for our depots are inadequate to ensure that the patient is receiving appropriate therapy, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our sustained-release drug delivery products.
+We are conducting additional NSR studies on additional modified insert designs, including a polyethylene glycol, or PEG, tip on the proximal end of the insert that have been incorporated into the design of the Phase 3 trials of OTX-TP.
+If in our Phase 3 clinical trials the retention rates for our inserts are inadequate to ensure that the patient is receiving appropriate therapy, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our extended-delivery drug delivery products.

 The protocols for our clinical trials and other supporting information are subject to review by the FDA and regulatory authorities outside the United States.
-For our intracanalicular depot product candidates, we have typically conducted our initial and earlier stage clinical trials outside the United States.
-We generally plan to conduct our later stage and pivotal clinical trials of our intracanalicular depot product candidates in the United States.
+For our intracanalicular insert product candidates, we have typically conducted our initial and earlier stage clinical trials outside the United States.
+We generally plan to conduct our later stage and pivotal clinical trials of our intracanalicular insert product candidates in the United States.
 The FDA, however, could require us to conduct additional studies or require us to modify our planned pivotal clinical trials to receive clearance to initiate such trials in the United States or to continue such trials once initiated.
-For example, in connection with our initial development of ReSure Sealant, in June 2010 the FDA requested that we withdraw an application that we had submitted under Section 510(k) of the Food, Drug and Cosmetic Act, or FDCA, for the marketing of an earlier version of ReSure Sealant as an ocular bandage because the FDA believed that the technical characteristics of the earlier version of ReSure Sealant were not substantially equivalent to a predicate device.
-In particular, unlike predicate devices that could be removed if there is discomfort, our product candidate adhered to the corneal surface and was not easily removable by the patient.
-As a result of this determination by the FDA, we needed to pursue a different regulatory approval pathway and conduct additional clinical development of our product candidate to demonstrate safety and effectiveness.
-After withdrawing our 510(k) application, we filed an investigational device exemption application to conduct a pivotal clinical trial to support approval of ReSure Sealant as an ocular sealant.
-The results of this pivotal trial ultimately supported the marketing approval of ReSure Sealant in January 2014, although not in the time frame we had initially expected.
-The FDA is not obligated to comment on our trial protocols within any specified time period or at all or to affirmatively clear o
+The FDA is not obligated to comment on our trial protocols within any specified time period or at all or to affirmatively clear or approve our planned pivotal clinical trials.
+Subject to a waiting period of 30 days, we could choose to initiate our pivotal clinical trials in the United States without waiting for any additional period for comments from the FDA.